roblox-ts/rbx-rodux/README.md

 ## Using Thunk Middleware
-if you decide to use the thunk middleware, you will have to explictly set the template argments when creating Rodux.Store, otherwise it will not type correctly.
+if you decide to use the thunk middleware, you will have to explicitly set the template arguments when creating Rodux.Store, otherwise it will not type correctly.

 Example:
 ```ts